-WHERE OVER 10,00 THOUSAND PEOPLE TURNED UP TO THE HALAL FOOD FESTIVAL OVER THE WEEKEND at Tobacco Docks venue to try out food from various countries.
+WHERE OVER 10,00 THOUSAND PEOPLE TURNED UP TO THE HALAL FOOD FESTIVAL OVER THE WEEKEND at Tobacco Docks venue to try food from various countries.
 This included 8 different culturally food selections over the 2 days it was held.
-It just could not have got any better.
+It just could not have any better.

 My first taste as I met with family friends were from The Apple Blue Patisserie stall, these beautifully designed tasted and looked amazing.
 I’m sure everyone admired and loved the creativity of those pastries that were on display.

 Near the main entrance, I saw plenty of meat stalls that were on display.
-Despite not trying any of those meats as I already was full from having plenty of snacks here and there.
-However, I did try the cheeseburger topped with ‘Smokey Jack Cheese’ & Pickle as shown below from HS&Co, which was enjoyable to have but I heard The Meat and Shake were the one to check out.
+Despite not trying any of those meats as I already was full of having plenty of snacks here and there.
+However, I did try the cheeseburger topped with ‘Smokey Jack Cheese’ & Pickle as shown below from HS&Co, which was enjoyable to have but I heard The Meat and Shake were the ones to check out.